 Most workplaces have a defined dress code, whether it’s formal suits and dresses, smart-casual, designated uniforms, or something else in between.

 While the specifics differ from business to business, employees are generally expected to look respectable from head to toe.
 That means maintaining a wardrobe which can cater for five days a week in a professional workplace.
-For the occasional shop, my favourite retailers to look at on our discounts platform is Country Road, where we can save 8%!
+For the occasional shop, my favorite retailers to look at on our discounts platform are Asos, where we save 7% and Macy’s, where we can save 10%!

 Appearances are still important for remote workers, of course, though most employees naturally feel a need to look their best in a workplace environment.
 That pressure can lead to them spending a large chunk of their earnings on shirts, blouses, trousers, shoes and jackets that they otherwise wouldn’t feel the need to buy.